Community Services Division

 The Volunteer Program, or Volunteers Assisting Pueblo Police (VAPP), is yet another way the Department is connecting with the community.
 The Community Services Division is responsible for the following: identifying interested individuals for the program, conducting thorough background investigations, placing approved volunteers in assignments, maintaining a large list of volunteer assignments, maintaining volunteer schedules, and supervising volunteers.

 Should you have any questions or are interested in becoming a volunteer, you can contact the Volunteer Coordinator, Stuart Bastin at 719-553-2586.

-The Department's new policy manual, as provided by Lexipol LLC, became effective on January 1, 2013.
+The Department's policy manual, as provided by Lexipol LLC, became effective on January 1, 2013 and is updated regularly as Law and Best Practices change.
 Lexipol is a risk management company that provides participating agencies with updated polices based on current statutes, case law and best practices.

 Should you have any questions or concerns regarding policy development, you can contact the Division Supervisor, Captain Taylor at 719-553-2544.